wobsoriano/covid3d/README.md

 ## 🚨 Forking this repo

 I'll only accept fixes for now.
 New features will be ignored.
 I want to make the app as simple as possible.
 Thank you.

-This site is fully open source, but as you all know, plagiarism is bad.
-I spent a non-negligible amount of effort developing this site and I'm proud of it!
-All I ask is to not claim this effort as your own.

-So, feel free to fork this repo.
-If you do, please just give me proper credit by linking back to the repo, https://github.com/sorxrob/covid3d.